 “World Pest Day” was initiated by the Chinese Pest Control Association, and co-sponsored by the Federation of Asian and Oceania Pest Managers’ Association (FAOPMA), the National Pest Management Association (NPMA), and the Confederation of European Pest Management Associations (CEPA).

-The inaugural ceremony was held at the Beijing Hotel on June 6th, 2017, with 300 invited guests, including members of the media, industry leaders and academia.
-World Pest Day 2018 took place on June 6 in Portugal, during the Global Summit of Pest Management Services for Public Health and Food Safety.
+The inaugural ceremony was held at the Beijing Hotel on June 6th, 2017, with 300 invited guests, including members of the media, industry leaders, and academia.
+In 2018, World Pest Day was celebrated on June 6 in Portugal, during the Global Summit of Pest Management Services for Public Health and Food Safety.

 World Pest Day was created to:

 Download our World Pest Day toolkit, courtesy of PPMA!
 This toolkit contains promotional materials that your organization can utilize to support World Pest Day.

 As part of the World Pest Day celebration, join the Global Pest Management Coalition for a free virtual program.
 The program includes organizations from around the globe and a special lineup of programming, including: